vs FishbowlVendor comparison

 When to choose LineNow

 You run a retail, restaurant, dropship, or light-manufacturing SMB.
 You want a modern web product with POS integration and AI-driven supplier comms.
 You don't have a controller or a systems analyst.
-You'd rather have $50/month and a 90-day trial than $5,000 upfront and a 6-week implementation.
+You'd rather prove the living PO loop quickly than start with a consultant-led inventory implementation.

 The honest distinction